Kuwadzana

 Kuwadzana is a residential suburb in Harare, Zimbabwe.
 It was originally known as Parkridge Fontainebleau.
 It lies on the city's western border, just south of the main Harare-Bulawayo road.
 In the 1980s, Kuwadzana was selected for slum upgrading on the site and services model.
 As of 2012, the population was 26,926.

+Government and politics

+Kuwadzana is represented by the Kuwadzana East and Kuwadzana West constituencies in the National Assembly of the Parliament of Zimbabwe.